MX682X/avr-toolchain-updated-buildscript/README.md

 Things were buildable in a Ubuntu x64 Virtual Machine for 64-bit Windows and Linux.
 32-bit Windows always failed because of redefinitions.

 Before you can Cross-Compile, e.g. compiling a windows binary in linux, you have to compile the build system binaries first as gcc has to compile the start-up files.
-The objdir can than be simply renamed to "avr-gcc-buildsys" or whatever you define in the config file
+The objdir can than be simply renamed to "avr-gcc-buildsys" or whatever you define in the config file.

+You will also have to specify a download folder for the archives.
+The pre-defined folder-name is "downloads".
+As github does not make you upload empty folders, you need to create one yourself.